 Worth Club is a faith-based club on RCC's campus in conjunction with the Randolph Pregnancy Center.
 This group of students strive to grow their classmates understanding of their significant and valuable worth as human beings, especially related to sexual integrity.
-For more information about the Worth Club, contact Selina Moore, admissions evaluator.
+For more information about the Worth Club, contact Cathy Coggins, Nursing instructor.

-■ Student Lounge
+Student Lounge